JofoDuh/OttoIconChanger/README.md

 * **Old/Alternative Method:**
 To make Otto animate.
 Choose an animated file of your choice (e.g., .gif or .mp4) and turn the video into each seperate frame images.
 A website for this I recommend is [reaConverter](https://online.reaconverter.com/).
 Once you have all the frames of your desired animated source as each individual images.
 Name them all the same with their proper index, for example, name1.png, name2.png, etc... and put all the frames into a folder.
 Finally direct the ingame path into that folder and click "Apply".
 Currently, only .png, .jpg and .jpeg frames image type are supported. .jpg and .jpeg will not support transparency channel and so if they do have one, it will be turned to black pixels!!

 * Tip: Please refrain from using long videos or folders with too many frames, since - unless your computer is a beast - it will just crash.
-A good limit would be roughly 50 frames/1-2 looping GIF/Video.
+A good limit would be roughly 50 frames or 1-2 looping GIF/Video.

 ### **Additional Info**
 * Each state have a default state, that can be assigned, allowing you to reuse images for unassigned states.
 For example, if you set the default state for "NervousOn" to "On", the mod will use the image assigned to the "On" state.
 If no image is assigned to "On", the game will default to its original image.

 ### **Presets:**
-* You can create a preset(s) of the current profile, type in the name and it will save all paths into a button.
+* You can create a preset(s) of the current profile or a fresh default one, type in the name and it will save all settings into a button.
+* You can also modify the preset after selecting, make sure to click Update Preset!!!

 ### **Blink Distance:**